afnleaf/ow2-replaycode-ocr/README.md

 If you would like to run a self hosted version of the bot reach out to me -> @afnckingleaf on twitter or discord.

-## Update permissions
+### Update permissions
 https://discord.com/oauth2/authorize?client_id=1214396853374812211&integration_type=0&scope=applications.commands

 For the updated version, the bot needs permisionns to be able to run and create commands.

-## Commands
+### Commands

-`/ocr`
+`/ocr` or `/vlm`

-Type this command, then attach an image and press enter.
-This command will do the image processing for you.
+Type these command, then attach an image and press enter.
+These commands will do the image processing for you.
+OCR uses the older Tesseract optical character recognition model trained by Google.
+VLM uses the newer small visual language model, Granite Vision 3.2 2b from IBM.
+The VLM pipeline tests as more accurate than the OCR implementation.

 `/ping`